 Email Marketing Rules (4th Edition) by Chad S. White

 This is probably the most widely read book among our team members.
-While that probably has something to do with the fact that Chad is the Head of Research here at Oracle Marketing Consulting, it also has a lot to do with email marketing being one of our core services and little to nothing about email marketing being taught at universities.
+While that probably has something to do with the fact that Chad is the Head of Research here at Oracle Digital Experience Agency, it also has a lot to do with email marketing being one of our core services, as well as the fact that little to nothing about email marketing is taught at universities.
 That means email marketing is learned the hard way—on the job.
 Now in its 4th edition, Email Marketing Rules provides the solid foundation every email marketer needs, making the hard way much easier.

 Other Business & Marketing Books We Love